wmorgan/dcos-docs/1.7/overview/architecture.md

 Before we dive into the details of the interaction between different DC/OS components, let's define the terminology used in the following:

-- Master: this is the leading Mesos Master in the DC/OS cluster (`mesos.master`).
+- Master: this is the leading Mesos Master in the DC/OS cluster (`leader.mesos`).
 - Scheduler: the scheduler component of a service, for example the Marathon scheduler.
 - User: also known as Client, is a cluster-external or internal app that kicks off a process, for example a human user that submits a Marathon app spec.
 - Agent: a private or public Mesos Agent; originally was called Mesos Slave and you might still see references to it in the codebase.